particle-iot/docs/src/content/guide/tools-and-features/device-os.md

 ---

 # {{title}}
+_Note: Device OS was previously referred to as **system firmware**, and may still be called system firmware in certain Particle interfaces_.

 Device OS is low-level firmware code that supports a Particle device's basic functions.
 You can think of Device OS as the _operating system_ (OS) for Particle's embedded hardware.